abcxyz/github-metrics-aggregator/README.md

 **NOTE: You will also need to provide access to Looker Studio via sharing the dashboard as well**

+## Create a webhook within your GitHub App

+Now that you have deployed your terraform module, your webhook endpoint is up and running.
+Grab the URL from Cloud Run (or the DNS name if you configured one) and edit your GitHub App.
+Go to the Webhook section and check the box next to Active and supply the webhook endpoint i.e. `<your_endpoint>/webhook` as the service is listening expecting traffic on the `/webhook` route.

 ## Create webhook secret

 Run the following command to generate a random string to be use for the Github Webhook secret